 Here is a recipe from my new cookbook Purely Delicious.
-Eating these burgers will automatically make you feel healthier !
-These yummy vegetarian style burgers are rich in super food antioxidants and protein to aid muscle repair and help energise your body.
+Eating these burgers will automatically make you feel healthier!
+These yummy vegetarian style burgers are rich in superfood antioxidants and protein to aid muscle repair and help energise your body.
 They are delicious hot or cold and make the perfect portable meal to pack into any lunch box or stuff into lettuce wrappers and enjoy with smashed avocado and tomato salsa.
-I make mine using wholegrain steamed brown rice, which holds them together really well – you can also use cooked quinoa, however they are slightly more delicate.
-Cook in a moderate oven or shallow fry over a low to medium heat with a little olive oil.
+I make mine using wholegrain steamed brown rice, which holds them together really well - you can also use cooked quinoa, however they are slightly more delicate.

 1 carrot grated